What Is The Ideal Gout Diet?

-8. Avoid eating fried and processed food not only will it increase your uric acid levels but it will also increase the free radicals which causes other diseases too.
+8. Avoid eating fried and processed food not only will it increase your uric acid levels but it will also increase the free radicals which may cause other diseases too.

 9. Remember to eat everything fresh and organic, preferably locally grown in your community.

-10. Substitute olive oil for other oils in your cooking, baking and salad dressings; add it over pasta or a baked potato because it is the only exception to fats and it lowers your uric acid.
-If heated, it loses its healthy benefits and produces free radicals that cause us to develop diseases like cancer.
-This oil lowers blood pressure and blood cholesterol, it raises the HDL or good cholesterol, does the opposite of other oils and reduces our blood sugar, so naturally it is good for diabetics and it prevents heart disease and even gout.
+10. Substitute olive oil for other oils in your cooking, baking and salad dressings; add it over pasta or a baked potato because it is the only exception to fats and it may help control your uric acid.
+If heated, it loses its healthy benefits and produces free radicals that may cause us to develop diseases like cancer.
+This oil lowers blood pressure and blood cholesterol, it raises the HDL or good cholesterol, does the opposite of other oils and reduces our blood sugar, so naturally it is good for diabetics and it may help prevent heart disease and even gout.
 Make sure it is cold pressed extra virgin olive oil.

 Don’t get me wrong, I am not asking you to become a strict vegetarian because God knows I ain’t one.
 Although it might seem hard at first to follow a diet which consists of eating less meat (protein) and fat (dairy, eggs etc…), you will notice once you get acquainted with your new diet that your energy levels will rise and you will definitely feel better, that I promise.